SheffieldML/GPc/README.md

 Version 0.1, was released in late July 2005.

 This was the original release of the code.

-<h3>Design Philosophy</h3>

-The software is written in C++ to try and get a degree of flexibility in the models that can be used without a serious performance hit.
-This was difficult to do in MATLAB as users who have tried version 1 (which was fast but inflexible) and version 2 (which was flexible but slow) of the MATLAB software will appreciate.

-The sparsification algorithm has not been implemented in the C++ software so this software is mainly for smaller data sets (up to around a thousand points).

-The software is mainly written in C++ but relies for some functions on FORTRAN code by other authors and the LAPACK and BLAS libraries.

-As well as the C++ code some utilities are supplied in MATLAB code for visualising the results.

-<h2>Compiling the Software</h2>

-The software was written with gcc vs 3.2.2.
-There are definitely Standard Template Library issues on Solaris with gcc 2.95, so I suggest that at least version 3.2 or above is used.

-Part of the reason for using gcc is the ease of interoperability with FORTRAN.
-The code base makes fairly extensive use of FORTRAN so you need to have g77 installed.
-The software is compiled by writing

-<pre>$ make gplvm</pre>

-at the command line.
-Architecture specific options are included in the `make.ARCHITECTURE` files.
-Rename the file with the relevant architecture to `make.inc` for it to be included.

-<h3>Optimisation</h3>

-One of the advantages of interfacing to the LAPACK and BLAS libraries is that they are often optimised for particular architectures.
-The file `make.atlas` includes options for compiling the ATLAS optimised versions of lapack and blas that are available on a server I have access to.
-These options may vary for particular machines.

-<h3>Cygwin</h3>

-For Windows users the code compiles under cygwin.
-However you will need version s of the lapack and blas libraries available (see <a href="http://www.netlib.org">www.netlib.org</a>.
-This can take some time to compile, and in the absence of any pre-compiled versions on the web I've provided some pre-compiled versions you may want to make use of (see the cygwin directory).
-Note that these pre-compiled versions are <i>not</i> optimised for the specific architecture and therefore do not give the speed up you would hope for from using lapack and blas.

-<h3>Microsoft Visual C++</h3>

-As of Release 0.101 the code compiles under Microsoft Visual Studio 7.1.
-A project file is provided in the current release in the directory `MSVC/gplvm`.
-The compilation makes use of f2c versions of the FORTRAN code and the C version of LAPACK/BLAS, CLAPACK.
-Detailed instructions on how to compile are in the readme.msvc file.
-The work to convert the code (which included ironing out several bugs) was done by William V. Baxter.
-Many thanks to Bill for allowing me to make this available.

-<h2>General Information</h2>

 The way the software operates is through the command line.
 There is one executable, `gplvm`.
 Help can be obtained by writing